imixs/imixs-workflow/src/site/markdown/engine/index.md

 #The Imixs-Workflow Engine
-The Imixs-Workflow Engine provides JEE services to process and control business data based on  a workflow model.
-This simplifies the way developing business applications in a very fast and flexible way.
-There is no need to reinvent the wheel for managing the state of a business object or to control the flow of business data between several actors.
-The Imixs-Workflow Engine fulfills the requirements to a scalable, transactional, robust and simple deployable workflow management component.
+The Imixs-Workflow Engine provides different Java EE services to access the model information and to control and process the data of a running workflow instance (_workitem_).
+The service EJBs can be used directly form a Java Enterprise application or can be accessed through the [RESTfull service API](../restapi/index.html).

 <img src="../images/engine/imixs-architecture_jee.png"/>

-##The Components
+##The Java EE Services

-The Imixs-Workflow Engine is based on the [Imixs-Workflow Core-API](../core/index.html) and provides a set of service components which can be used to implement enterprise business applications and workflow management solutions.
+The Imixs-Workflow Engine is based on the [Imixs-Workflow Core-API](../core/index.html) and provides a set of services which can be used to access the Imixs-Workflow engine.
 The components are divided by the different building blocks of a workflow management system.

+ * The Database Layer -> EntityService
+ * The Worklfow Engine -> WorkflowService
+ * The Model -> ModelService
+ * The Analysis -> ReportService

-###The EntityService
+### The EntityService
-The EntityService component is used to save and load a process instance (Workitem) into a  Database.
-A Workitem is represented by the [Imixs temCollection](../core/itemcollection.html) which is a value object containing all information about a process instance.
-For example all workitems processed by the Imixs-Workflow Engine are stored by the EntityService into the database.
-But also Model entities or other business objects can be managed by the EntityService.
-The EnityService provides an access control list (ACL) for each entity to avoid unauthorized  access to the values of an ItemCollection.
-When the CallerPrincipal is not allowed to save or read a specific ItemCollection from the database the EntityService throws an AccessDeniedException.
-The EntityService can be used to save business objects into a database with individual read- or   writeAccess restrictions.
-The EntityService is the core service component used by the Imixs JEE Workflow.
+The _EntityService_ component provides an interface to create, save and load data objects (_workitems_) which a  database.
+A _workitem_ is represented by the [ItemCollection](../core/itemcollection.html) which is a value object class.
+An _ItemCollection_ can contain any kind of information used by the workflow engine and the business application.
+The _EntityService_ is independent form the workflow engine and can also be used to store data objects which are not associated with a workflow model (e.g configuration data).

+Each data object managed by the _EntityService_ is assigned to a access control list (ACL).
+The ACL protects a data object for unauthorized  access.
+In case the _CallerPrincipal_ has insufficient rights to save or read a specific data object, the _EntityService_ throws an _AccessDeniedException_.

 [Read more about the Imixs EntityService](../engine/entityservice.html).

 ### The WorkflowService
-The WorkflowService is the JEE implementation of the Imixs-Workflow Manager.
-This component supports general methods to create, process and access workitems based on a workflow model.
-The component is easy to use and all the business logic can be controlled fully by a workflow model.
-The WorkflowService component provides also a set of methods to find and fetch collections of workitems processed by the WorkflowManager.
-The WorkflowService is the main component used by an application to manage business logic.
+The _WorkflowService_ component provides the interface to the Imixs-Workflow kernel.
+This component supports methods to create, process and access workitems.
+A workitem managed by the _WorkflowService_ need to be assigned to a valid workflow model definition.

 [Read more about the Imixs WorkflowService](../engine/workflowservice.html).

-###The ModelService
+### The ModelService
-The ModelService component is the JEE Implementation of the Model interface from the Imixs-Workflow API  used by the WorkflowService.
- The Service extends the standard interface with useful methods to load, store and navigate through  workflow models.
-The  ModelService component can be used by an application to provide the user with information about the workflow model for a specific business process.
-Models can be managed by the [Imixs-BPMN Modeler](../modelling/index.html).
+The _ModelService_ component provides methods to write and read model information created with the Eclipse based modeling tool [Imixs-BPMN](../modelling/index.html).
+The _ModelService_ can also be used by the business application to read the model information.

 [Read more about the Imixs ModelService](../engine/modelservice.html).

-###The ReportService
+### The ReportService
-The ReportService component supports methods to create, find and execute Imixs-Workflow Reports.
-A report can be used to generate aggregated information from workitems and processing data managed by the WorkflowService.
-Reports are a very flexible technology and provide an easy to use interface based on the [Imixs REST Service API](../restapi/index.html).
-Reports can be managed with the Eclipse based [Imixs-Workflow Modeller](../modelling/index.html).
+The _ReportService_ component supports methods to create, find and execute business reports created with the Eclipse based [Imixs-Workflow Modeller](../modelling/index.html).
+A report is used to generate aggregated information from workitems and processing data managed by the _WorkflowService_.
+Reports can also be executed by the Imixs-Workflow engine.